manuGil/lecture-notes/git-notes.md

 ```shell
 $ git diff HEAD count-lines.py
 ```
 > This is the same as not using HEAD, because the HEAD is currently pointing to the latest commit.
-However, we can use **HEAD** to check the difference between the current state of `count-lines.py` (in the working directory) and previous commits.
+However, we can use **HEAD** to check the difference between the current state of `count-lines.py` (in the working directory) and previous commits (on the history tree).

 ```shell
 $ git diff HEAD~1 count-lines.py